 Can cancer be diagnosed with endoscopy?

-It is vital that the inspected organs be empty of all food, water and fecal matter.
-If the stomach is to be examined, withholding food and water for twelve hours is generally sufficient.
-If the colon is to be examined, oral medication is begun twelve to eighteen hours before the procedure to remove fecal material from the entire intestinal tract.
+It is vital that the stomach and intestinal tract be empty of all food, water, and fecal matter before an endoscopic evaluation.
+If the stomach is being examined, withholding food and water (fasting) for 12 hours is generally sufficient.

-Fasting for twelve to eighteen hours is also necessary so new fecal material does not form.
+If the colon is to be examined, oral medication is begun 12 to 18 hours before the procedure to remove fecal material from the intestinal tract.
+Fasting for 12 to 18 hours is also necessary so new fecal material does not form.
 On the morning of the procedure, one or more enemas are given to remove any remaining stool from the lower intestinal tract.

 Is general anesthesia required?